 Return to main Vanishing B.C. page Return to home page

-The fabulous Windsor Hotel, established in 1892 at Trout Lake City, the last survivor of a thriving transportation centre for the Lardeau mining area.
+Written/painted in 2003: The fabulous Windsor Hotel, established in 1892 at Trout Lake City, the last survivor of a thriving transportation centre for the Lardeau mining area.
 Kept alive for the quiet decades bracketing the Great Depression by Alice Jowett, the hotel building subsequently became terribly dilapidated, its foundations sinking and rot setting in.
-New owners have restored it and operate it for a new generation of four-seasons vacationers: see their website.
+New owners have restored it and operate it for a new generation of four-seasons vacationers [2014: I'm not sure whether it's still open – can anyone advise?]
 One day perhaps the hotel at Coalmont will get the same careful treatment.

 Gas pumps at the Trout Lake store: actual old-fashioned bowsers, apparently the last set in use in BC.
+According to a story I was told in 2013, they were moved from Wagon Wheel Ranch (near Bridesville) in 1955 to Trout Lake once the new highway over Anarchist Mountain opened.
 Once they were everywhere: below is the detail of a photo of the Squilax store, c.
-192-, from the BC Archives.
+1935, from the BC Archives. (thanks to Blair Acton, owner of the store and hostel, for the details of the date.
+The Squilax store is celebrating its 75th anniversary in 2010.)

 Note from Elisa Elder: In my youth, I spent at least 10 summers (4 weeks at a time) at Trout Lake with my parents.
 I loved the cabins we stayed at -- they were Bob Hunt's and we fished with the Hunts and rented their cabins -- the Mink, Beaver, and I believe, the Martin.
 The cabins were located about 8 miles down the lake from the town.
 Anyway, if you've got more info/photos to share I'd love to see them; plus, I'd be happy to go through my dad's photos and see if there are any old hotel photos and share them with you.
 I'm sure there are, as he was an avid photographer in addition to his love for Trout fishing!